- A forum where Christian sociologists can explore the implications of the Christian faith for the thinking and doing of sociology

 - A network for Christian sociologists, allowing social support, collaboration, and dialogue

 From the beginning, we have welcomed anyone who is interested in joining our dialogue.

-Note: Our 2017 meeting will be June 8-11 at Northwestern College, Orange City, Iowa.
-Click on the Meeting information link for updated details
+Our 2019 meeting will be June 6-9, at Eastern University, St. Davids PA.
+Click on the meeting information link for details and registration form

 - The group began in 1976, when Dr. Russell Heddendorf, then Chair of the Department of Sociology at Geneva College, invited sociologists from various Christian colleges to come to Geneva College for a meeting of dialogue and exchange.
 At that time the group was informally known as STCC (Sociologists Teaching in Christian Colleges).
 A few years later the name was changed to ACTS (Association of Christians Teaching Sociology).
 In 2015 the name was changed to the Christian Sociological Association in recognition of the variety of places and institutions in which our members work.